shaubert/navigation/README.md

         }
     }

 `StartNewActivityJump` is a default implementation of `Jump`.
-You can also check `SingleTopJump`, `ClearTopJump`, `CloseAppJump` and others.
+You can also check `SingleTopJump` and `ClearTopJump`.
 You can easily create your own jumps.

 ### Step 3

-Look at `BaseActivity` and copy implementation to your root activity class, or use `BaseActivity` as root.
+Look at `ExampleActivity` and copy implementation to your root activity class.
 That's all.
-In your activities and fragments create `Jumper` and use it to navigate from one screen to another, not `Intent`s.
+In your activities and fragments create `Jumper` and use it to navigate from one screen to another.

 If you like factories also implement `JumperFactory<JUMPER>`.